RyanMarcus/EPtoSQL/README.md

 This compiler allows query optimizer developers to test the performance of queries created by their optimizers against the SQL Server execution engine.

+## How?

+You can download a pre-built JAR file [here](http://bgodby.info/eptosql.jar.zio).
+To run it, use:

+    java -jar eptosql.jar --help

 ## Who?

 Project members: